MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ```

 Use `request` to submit RPC requests to Ethereum via MetaMask.
-It method a `Promise` that resolves to the result of the RPC method call.
+It returns a `Promise` that resolves to the result of the RPC method call.

 The `params` and return value will vary by RPC method.
 In practice, if a method has any `params`, they are almost always of type `Array<any>`.